-Voiced by: Eiji Maruyama (Japanese), Rafael Calvo (European Spanish)
+Voiced by: Eiji Maruyama (Japanese), José Luis Castañeda (Latin-American Spanish), Rafael Calvo (European Spanish)

-- Bigger Bad: Can arguably be seen as this since he's behind both Colette and Nadja's separation AND Hermann's Start of Darkness.
+- Greater Scope Villain: Can arguably be seen as this since he's behind both Colette and Nadja's separation AND Hermann's Start of Darkness.

 - Kick the Dog: He's the reason Nadja and her mother were separated to begin with.